In this notice, the following terms have the following meanings:

 We will process contact and verification data including your name, title, surname, address, email address, IP address and telephone number in order to manage your account and to provide you with services and support as described in our contract - this will include sharing some personal data (such as your name and IP address) with our third party sub-processors, details of which can be found here.
 We may also process client IP addresses, audit logs (which may include personal data), interaction and user data in order to validate and monitor access to our service and to provide service data to enable our clients and users to get the best out of our service.
 This notice does not override or supersede the provisions in our contract that describe how we use personal data.

 We may process your data in connection with our marketing activities, for example we may process contact data such as your name, job title and email address to provide you with information or updates about our services, in connection with events that we are running, to manage your preferences, and to provide you with marketing communications that you have subscribed to or that we reasonably consider you might be interested in.
 From time to time we may process your data (such as your email or postal address) to invite you to an event or in connection with feedback that you have provided to us or a survey that you have completed.
-We may also monitor some of our communications with you in order to track and improve our communications with you or to comply with a request that you have made (e.g. to download thought leadership content or to update your preferences).
-We use a limited number of third party providers to obtain personal data for the purposes of contacting individuals who we think are likely to be interested in our product, services or events.
+We may also monitor and analyse some of our communications and interactions with you in order to track and improve our communications and marketing or to comply with a request that you have made (e.g. to download thought leadership content or to update your preferences).
+We use a limited number of third party providers to assist with our analysis and to obtain personal data for the purposes of contacting individuals who we think are likely to be interested in our product, services or events.
 For more details on how we process personal data gathered from these third parties, please refer to our Transparency Notice.

 We will process your personal data (such as your name, surname, email address and postal address) in order to facilitate the provision and payment of services from you to us.
 We may process financial data that you have shared with us for the purposes of payment.